 Settling down in a new country requires comprehensive research, especially about obtaining residency and staying for long periods of time.

-We’ve written guides on residency in Andorra in an attempt to explain every aspect about how to stay in the country:
+There are other guides on residency in Andorra in an attempt to explain every aspect about how to stay in the country:

 These guides, however, only mention temporary residency permits.